 Provost Postdoctoral Research FellowDepartment of Biological SciencesFlorida State University319 Stadium Dr, 32303Tallahassee, FL

 Currently, I am a postdoctoral researcher at Florida State University.
 I am work with Dr. Kimberly Hughes investigating epigenetics as the potential mechanism for indirect genetic effects.
 Using the Amazon molly, I am investigating how indirect genetic effects can influence behavioral variation in the clonal species and subsequent epigenetic variation.

 My research focuses on how behaviors are influenced by different parameters of the environment.
-Topics of research interests vary across many areas of animal behavior including but not limited to:
+I currently have several projets underway although some topics of my past research interests vary across many areas of animal behavior including but not limited to:

 1) Stress behavior: understanding how parental stress is transferred to their offspring, how males and females differ in transferring stress, and what effects ( behavioral, life-history, genetic, epigenetic) the offspring exhibit are a result of that stress.